Version 3.10.0

 See BuildImpl for important information on how this item is configured.
 BuildImpl.forDateConverter() returns the configured implementation of this interface.

-The application programmer's implementation of this interface is used when WEB4J needs to build a Date from user input, or format an existing Date object.
+The application programmer's implementation of this interface is used when WEB4J needs to build a date from user input, or format an existing date.
 Here is an example implementation.

 Design Notes